DJBuildIt/Cursor-Claude-Think-MCP/README.md

 Claude will enter thinking mode and show you its reasoning process before giving the final answer.

+## Examples

+See the [examples directory](./examples/) for sample use cases:

+- Complex problem solving
+- Mathematical proofs
+- Decision making processes
+- Code algorithm analysis

 ## Troubleshooting

 If the tool doesn't appear to be working:

 1. Make sure Cursor has been restarted after installation
+2. Check that Node.js is installed by running `node --version` in your terminal
-2. Check that the path to the script in the MCP configuration is correct
+3. Verify that the path in the MCP configuration is correct and points to the script
-3. Verify that the script is executable
+4. Ensure the script is executable (`chmod +x` on Unix systems)
-4. Look for any errors in the Cursor Developer Console
+5. Look for any errors in the Cursor Developer Console

+For Windows users, ensure PowerShell or CMD is running with appropriate permissions.

 ## How It Works Technically